j4s0n-c/ISF-Synth-VCV/README.md

 + **Edit File** : Open the ISF file with the default program on your machine for editing.
 + **SPD** : For ISFs that use time, the speed control (-200% to +200%).
 Default is 100%.
 + **RST** : For ISFs that use time, reset the shader's clock to 0.
 + 19 parameters that can be mapped to ISF inputs.
+  If there are more than 19 parameters defined in the ISF, only the first 19 will be loaded.

 #### CV Inputs
 + **SPD** : For ISFs that use time, the speed control (-200% to +200%).
 Default is 100%.
 + **RST** : For ISFs that use time, reset the shader's clock to 0.
 + 3 'Texture CV' Inputs that can be mapped to ISF image inputs.
 + 19 CV Inputs that can be mapped to ISF inputs.
+  If there are more than 19 parameters defined in the ISF, only the first 19 will be loaded.

 #### Context Menu
-+ (Context Menu) Load an ISF file.
-+ (Context Menu) Initialize Parameters: Reset ISF parameters only to defaults.
++ **Initialize Parameters** : Reset ISF parameter values *only*.
+Will be reset to the defaults defined in the ISF file.
   Retains the currently loaded ISF file.
++ **Load File** : Load an ISF file.
++ **Preview** : Show or hide the preview.

 #### CV Outputs
 + **OUT** : (Texture CV) The resulting output texture.